timpaul/gds-marp-deck/PITCHME.md

 ## How does it work?

 The markdown file is hosted in [a repo on GitHub](https://github.com/timpaul/gds-marp-deck/).
-When you push changes to it, it auto-publishes to [GitHub Pages](https://timpaul.github.io/gds-marp-deck/).
+When you push changes to it, it auto-publishes the deck to [GitHub Pages](https://timpaul.github.io/gds-marp-deck/).

 ## What's the big deal?